 “What we’ve essentially done, and we have a proposal that we’re going to be bringing to our team owners at the end of May, and that is to create essentially a system of flat odds, so that you have no particular incentive to be bad,” Silver said.
 “There’s even something we’re calling draft relegation, that if you’re one of the bottom three teams in the league, you’ll actually have worse odds than teams that sort of are four through up until teams make the playoffs.
 We’re still playing a little bit with the system there.”

-Bontemps points out that the Wizards, Jazz, Grizzlies and Bulls, who landed the top four spots in the lottery, all made an effort to improve their draft status by losing games as the season wore on.
+Bontemps points out that the Wizards, Jazz, Grizzlies and Bulls, who landed the top four spots in this year’s lottery, all made an effort to improve their draft status by losing games as the season wore on.
 Utah was fined $500K in February for “conduct detrimental to the league” after not playing Lauri Markkanen and Jaren Jackson Jr. in the fourth quarter of a pair of games.

 Silver stated that the new plan will give the league additional powers to punish teams that engage in overt tanking.